hazelcast/hazelcast-reference-manual/src/ClusterMemberSafetyCheck.md

 }
 ```

 The method `isClusterSafe` checks whether the cluster is in a safe state.
 It returns `true` if there are no active partition migrations and there are sufficient backups for each partition.
-Once it returns `true`, the cluster is safe and a node can be shut down without data loss.
+Once it returns `true`, the cluster is safe and a member can be shut down without data loss.

 The method `isMemberSafe` checks whether a specific member is in a safe state.
 This check controls if the first backups of partitions of the given member are synced with the primary ones.
 Once it returns `true`, the given member is safe and it can be shut down without data loss.